 Evidence shows that when pregnant women, mothers, and their children receive sufficient nutrition and protection from disease, children will not be stunted.
 Parents also need the relevant knowledge, appropriate technology, and what’s often overlooked – constant reinforcement and support provided trough home visits.
 Along with this, children need adequate nutrition, medical care, and quality education through their school years.
 It’s possible to help local communities provide all of this with the work and support of short-term volunteers.
 And our child-focused program is designed to do just that.

 The RCP Project serves parents from pregnancy all the way to their children’s 18th birthday – particularly focusing on the first 1,000 days of life, from conception until the age of two.
 It provides free medical care at the Ipalamwa General Clinic (built by Global Volunteers) with the help of volunteers with medical expertise.
+Hand-washing stations are provided to all families along with soap and supplies to sanitize water.
 Volunteers with a health background such as psychologists or nutritionists also provide educational health workshops for parents.
 While volunteers in other fields help with English classes in school, psycho-social support in preschools, and support on home visits.
 Skilled volunteers also support a women’s cooperative with sewing and knitting classes.
 Finally, all volunteers help provide adequate nutrition through container gardens and Rise Against Hunger Meals for families.

 The RCP Program started working in the rural village of Ipalamwa, in the Tanzanian highlands.
 But its success, the need for it, and the support from volunteers have allowed it to expand.
 As of today, the RCP Program serves 550 families in five rural villages.
 The work has multiplied, but the need demands it.
 All of our efforts would be pointless without volunteers’ support.
 While the coronavirus curtails worldwide travel, donations to continue the Reaching Children’s Potential Project are critical.
 This ensures that meals, outreach, and education continue in volunteers’ absence, and will sustain projects for their immediate engagement upon their return.